 In the traditional model, it takes months, even years to bring a product to market.
 Often, the "build" part of the project just lingers on and on, as the team loses focus and moral.

-Using the Design Sprint 2.0 in your process will quickly tell you what product you should be building by giving you real feedback from users on a real prototype, creating a better product, faster.
+Using the Design Sprint 2.0 in your process will quickly tell you what product you should be building by giving you real feedback from users on a real prototype.

 When starting a new project